eZmaxinc/eZmax-SDK-go/docs/EzsignfolderGetObjectV1ResponseMPayload.md

 `func (o *EzsignfolderGetObjectV1ResponseMPayload) HasSEzsignfolderExternalid() bool`

 HasSEzsignfolderExternalid returns a boolean if a field has been set.

+### GetObjTimezone

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetObjTimezone() CustomTimezoneWithCodeResponse`

+GetObjTimezone returns the ObjTimezone field if non-nil, zero value otherwise.

+### GetObjTimezoneOk

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) GetObjTimezoneOk() (*CustomTimezoneWithCodeResponse, bool)`

+GetObjTimezoneOk returns a tuple with the ObjTimezone field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObjTimezone

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) SetObjTimezone(v CustomTimezoneWithCodeResponse)`

+SetObjTimezone sets ObjTimezone field to given value.

+### HasObjTimezone

+`func (o *EzsignfolderGetObjectV1ResponseMPayload) HasObjTimezone() bool`

+HasObjTimezone returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)